MEGA65/mega65-core/doc/build.md

 ```
 The ```compile.sh``` script performs two main tasks:

-1. calls the ```make``` command in the ```./src``` directory, which pre-compiles files used in the design, and
+1. calls the ```make``` command in the ```./src``` directory, which pre-compiles files used in the design, and then
 1. issues several commands to build the design using ISE commands.

 The image below may be useful to understand which file builds what file during the pre-compile.
+PLEASE NOTE that this file is now outdated.

 [![precomp](./images/precomp-small.jpg)](./images/precomp.jpg)
 Click the image above for a hi-res JPG, else the [PDF link](./images/precomp.pdf).

-During the pre-compile, ```Ophis``` may generate the following warnings, but I am told that these are OK:
+During the pre-compile, ```Ophis``` may generate the following warnings, but these are OK:
 ```
 WARNING: branch out of range, replacing with 16-bit relative branch
 ```